AazimAnish/secVault/README.md

-Secure Vault
+SecVault
 ============

-Secure Vault is a project for securely storing and managing sensitive PII (Personal Identifiable Information) data of citizens.
+SecVault is a project for securely storing and managing sensitive PII (Personal Identifiable Information) data of citizens.
 The project implements robust security measures such as encryption and two-factor authentication, and provides a convenient way for citizens to securely access their PII data and collaborate with authorized third-party organizations.

 Features
 --------